ace-design/JustificationDiagram/README.md

 This prototype generates a justification diagram from a text file.

+## KickStart

+If you want to see the kisk start, [go here](https://github.com/Nicolas-Corbiere/TestProjet/blob/master/KickStart.md) Or see the test project used [here](https://github.com/Nicolas-Corbiere/TestProjet)

 ## Installation

 JDGenerator is a Maven program.
 You can either clone the repo and run the following commands :